 Born from the Streets, Rooted in Justice

 Hip-hop didn't emerge from concert halls or recording studios.
-It was born in the South Bronx in the early 1970s, emerging from the lived experiences of African American, Jamaican American, and Latino American youth.
+It was born in the South Bronx in the early 1970s, emerging from the lived experiences of African American, Jamaican American, and Latino youth.
 In a time of economic disinvestment, police brutality, and systemic marginalization, young people created something revolutionary: a culture that gave voice to the voiceless.

 From the very beginning, hip-hop has been a platform for speaking truth to power.
 Through lyrics, beats, and movement, hip-hop artists have exposed police brutality, poverty, mass incarceration, and the systemic racism that disproportionately impacts communities of color.
 This is the foundation upon which #KickRacism is built.